foundriesio/docs/source/reference-manual/security/secure-elements/se050-enablement.rst

 Make sure to push the changes to the ``meta-subscriber-overrides`` repository to trigger a build with the new configurations.

+3. On STM32MP157 DK board Arduino Uno V3 expansion is used for connecting SE05X board.

 .. _SE050 configurations:
    https://www.nxp.com/docs/en/application-note/AN12436.pdf